ionvirgil/learnailog/content/post/day-3-introduction-to-computer-science-and-programming-in-python-lecture-1-what-is-computation-part-2/index.md

   focal_point: Smart
   preview_only: false
 ---
+Log: Today I solved the exercices from Lecture 1 discussed in class.
+Also, I read and absorbed the chapters from 1 to 2.1 from the textbook Introduction to Computation and Programming Using Python with Application to Understanding Data.

 ## In class questions and video solutions

 Exercise 1.
 Running the code below from the editor